-This argument does not hold water any more, however.
-As long as the content of a homepage or landing page holds promise of good things to come, users will gladly keep scrolling as long as the content is relevant to their needs.
+This argument does not hold water anymore, however.
+As long as the content of a homepage or landing page holds the promise of good things to come, users will gladly keep scrolling as long as the content is relevant to their needs.

 Long scrolling is here to stay, and for a good reason: users clearly like it.

 The increased use of mobile screens has definitely played a key role in the widespread acceptance of this technique.
-Attempting to navigate with the use of buttons on a small screen can be cumbersome, and even more so as screens get smaller and smaller.
+Attempting to navigate with buttons on a small screen can be cumbersome, and even more so as screens get smaller and smaller.

 How It All Works

 Long-scrolling sites tend to work in one of two ways.
 Either the site has a larger homepage with links to other pages, or the site consists of a single, long page.
 Either setup creates a wealth of possibilities for a web designer, including the use of storytelling techniques.

 Storytelling can often be made more effective by incorporating subtle special effects, such as parallax scrolling, Ajax/jQuery, or scroll-triggered animations.